Halfway Houses in Grants Pass, OR

 Services provided:

-• People with trauma, people with co-occurring pain and substance use and transitional-age young adults
+• Adult men, people with trauma and transitional-age young adults

 • Sliding fee scale